 (g) Proof and Return.
 The person serving the process shall make proof of service thereof promptly and deliver it to the officer or person who issued the same.
 If served by the sheriff or his deputy, he shall make proof of service by his certificate.
 If served by any other person, he shall make affidavit thereof.
 If served by publication, the printer or publisher shall make an affidavit thereof.
 The party or his attorney shall make an affidavit of mailing if the process’s mailing is permitted or required by law.
 Failure to make proof of service does not affect the validity of the service.
-The proof of service shall state the date, time and place of such service and, if known, the name and address of the person actually served at the address of such person, and if not known, then the date, time and place of service and a description of the person actually served.
-If service was by mail, the person serving process shall show in his proof of service the date and place of mailing, and attach a copy of the return receipt or returned envelope when received by him showing whether the mailing was accepted, refused or otherwise returned.
+The proof of service shall state the date, time, and place of such service and, if known, the name and address of the person actually served at the address of such person, and if not known, then the date, time, and place of service and a description of the person actually served.
+If service was by mail, the person serving process shall show in his proof of service the date and place of mailing and attach a copy of the return receipt or returned envelope when received by him showing whether the mailing was accepted, refused, or otherwise returned.
 If the mailing was refused, the return should also prove any further service on the defendant under paragraph (8) of subdivision (d) of this rule.
 The return along with the receipt or envelope and any other proof shall be promptly filed by the clerk with the pleadings and become a part of the record.

 (h) Proof of service without the State.
 When the service is made out of the State, the proof of such service may be made, if within the United States, by affidavit before: